godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 * It is not possible to control, from user code, the internal steps of rendering.
 This may change in the future, though.
 * Retrieving data from VisualServer is slow, as it may need synchronization.
 Thankfully this is rarely necessary.

-In any case, the advantages outweight the drawbacks for our use case.
+In any case, the advantages outweigh the drawbacks for our use case.

 The default VisualServer implementation in Godot is [VisualServerRaster](https://github.com/godotengine/godot/blob/3.x/servers/visual/visual_server_raster.h), which is a Visual Server designed for rastering.
 This implementation handles [spatial indexing](https://github.com/godotengine/godot/blob/3.x/servers/visual/visual_server_scene.h) of objects and, every frame, building a *render list* of objects drawn.
 It also handles the pairing of objects (lights to geometry, GI to geometry and lights, etc.).